 Q. The main difference between Early Modern English and Late Modern English is?

-Ans.
-Vocabulary.
-Late Modern English has many more words
+Q. Early Modern English has many more words than Late Modern English ?

 Q. Written records of Human Languages in Europe are present from as far back as?

 Ans.
 5000 BC